Yellow Striped Tailed Bumblebee found in Ecuador. This Bee makes its nest in the holes in the wall. Obtains pollen from the cosmos flowers.

 Yellow Striped Tailed Bumblebee.

 This native bee is active in the holes in the old walls of the house.
 Making her nest and foraging on the cosmos flowers in the garden nearby.
 She is very fast and has an unusual snout.
-To be correctly identified.
-Could be a native south american mason bee?
+Identified as a Hairy footed plumipes bee.
+(Anthophora plumipes bee) Sub Family of the bumblebee.

 This busy and fast Bumblebee, foraging cosmos flowers for pollen.